nicolasjhampton/python_tutorial_game_project/readme.md

 1.

-    I'll use doc strings and the unittests library for everything.
+    I'll be using doctests and the unittests library for testing.

     - Refer to [Python Testing](https://teamtreehouse.com/library/python-testing)

 2.

-    I'll be building the back-end using Python with Flask and WTForms, sacrificing real-time updates for routes and form validations.
+    The back-end will be built using Python with Flask and WTForms, sacrificing the real-time abilities of sockets for routes and form validations.

     - Refer to [Flask Basics](https://teamtreehouse.com/library/flask-basics)